 “I must have scared the living daylights out of her.”

-There are a few things that prevent the movie from being a total success, though.
+Although enthusiastically directed by Bond veteran John Glen (For Your Eyes Only), there are a few things that prevent the movie from being a total success, though.
 The Living Daylights has a terribly anticlimactic ending.
 It all should have ended with Bond aboard the cargo plane.
 It’s such a fantastic sequence, one of the franchise’s most exciting montages, that what comes afterwards only serves to diffuse the suspense.

-The title song, “The Living Daylights,” lyrics by Pål Waaktaar (a member of the famous Norwegian band A-ha), music by composer John Barry (Born Free, The Lion in Winter and Out of Africa), is just okay.
+The title song, “The Living Daylights,” lyrics by Pål Waaktaar (a member of the famous Norwegian band A-ha), music by Oscar-winning composer John Barry (Born Free, The Lion in Winter and Out of Africa), is just okay.
 I like the pop group A-ha, but I wasn’t crazy about the song.
 Barry’s incidental music — his last Bond music score — is excellent, though.
 He left the series on a high note (no pun intended).

 Conclusions & Final Thoughts: